 JoLynn received a Master of Arts degree in Speech-Language Pathology in 2010 from Ohio University after graduating with a Bachelor of Science degree in Hearing, Speech, and Language Sciences from Purdue University in 2008.
 She earned a Certificate of Clinical Competency from the American Speech-Language-Hearing Association in 2011.
 JoLynn is CPR certified.
 She has experience working with children with a variety of communication disorders including expressive and receptive language delays, articulation and phonological disorders, dysfluency, autism spectrum disorder, Down syndrome, sensory processing disorder, and children with hearing impairments who use hearing aids or cochlear implants.
 JoLynn is particularly interested in augmentative communication devices, and working with children with hearing impairments.
 She has advanced training in sensory processing, feeding, and social communication.
 In addition to individual therapy, she also runs several of our social skills groups.
 She looks forward to working with you and your family to improve your child’s ability to communicate effectively!

 Lexi received a Master of Science degree in Speech Language Pathology from Saint Xavier University in 2017 after graduating with a Bachelor of Science degree in Communication Disorders from Indiana University in 2015.
-She is working toward her Certificate of Clinical Competency from the American Speech-Language-Hearing Association.
+She earned her Certificate of Clinical Competency from the American Speech-Language-Hearing Association in 2018.
 Lexi has professional experience working with children with a variety of communication disorders including: traumatic brain injury, auditory processing disorder, expressive and receptive language delays, articulation and phonologic disorders, autism, sensory processing disorder, cerebral palsy, dysfluency, dysarthria, apraxia, and aphasia.
 Her experience was in clinic, school, and hospital settings.
 Lexi also has personal experience helping child family members with cerebral palsy.
 She has been active in the community including volunteering for Wee Care Therapy and Girls on the Run, and fund raising for a neonatal intensive care unit trough the Indiana University Dance Marathon.
 She is CPR certified.
 Lexi is passionate and sensitive in her approach to working with children.
 She looks forward to helping you and your child!

 Mandy has been a licensed speech/language pathologist since 1985, earning her Certificate of Clinical Competency from the American Speech-Language-Hearing Association shortly thereafter.
 She strongly believes in family involvement, and that functional skills are best learned in a play-based, fun environment.
 Mandy is the recipient of the 2011 National Autism Association of Northwest Indiana’s Shining Star Award, which honors people who have provided outstanding service to individuals with autism.
 Her particular areas of interest include autistic spectrum disorder, sensory processing disorder, prematurity, oral-motor difficulties (both feeding and speech) and general communicative / interactive delay.
 She has attended numerous continuing education seminars on sensory integration and sensory processing, neurodevelopmental treatment, therapeutic listening, and oral motor/feeding techniques.
 She is CPR certified.
 Mandy feels it is crucial to acknowledge that interactive skills underlie quality communicative development!